 Students will develop writing and speaking skills at an advanced level using Hispanic short stories as the point of departure.
 Class discussions about the readings and frequent short writing assignments will allow students to hone their speaking and writing abilities in Spanish.
 Designation: Language/Literature.
 Prerequisite: Placement, SPAN 112, SPAN 121, or permission.
-Offered Term 2.
+Not offered in 2022-23.